alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 Where: Online Microsoft Teams

-A range of topics are covered, including:
+A range of topics will be covered including:

 • Understanding the current laws for learner and provisional license holders